Joyce750526/PWA-Just-Another-Text-Editor/README.md

 ## Purpose:

-To create this simply offline application called `JATE- Just Another Text Editor` by following `Progressive Web Application` framework and utilizing `Webpack`, `Workbox`, and `indexDB` to store thee datab in the browser, and it can be used to a full functionality without internet connection.
+To create this simply offline application called `JATE- Just Another Text Editor` by following `Progressive Web Application` framework and utilizing `Webpack`, `Workbox`, and `indexDB` to store the data in the browser, and it can be used to a full functionality without internet connection.
 This application can be downloaded for your offline access.

 ---